 I parked and locked my bike to a tree nearby and then went into the cottage to use the restroom.
 The cottage also served as a small tea house and I made brief conversation with the owner.

 Departing the Cottage, I made haste onto a gravel trail that waded through more fields of sheep and pointed straight into the cusp of the mountains.
-The landscape only continued to become more and more dramatic and the fact that The Reeks were quite small mountains in comparision to other ranges, was not relevant as I was soon surrounded by a valley of tall granite cliffs and waterfalls where the evidence of long gone glaciers was evident.
+The landscape only continued to become more and more dramatic and the fact that The Reeks were quite small mountains in comparison to other ranges, was not relevant as I was soon surrounded by a valley of tall cliffs and waterfalls where the evidence of long gone glaciers was evident.

 No doubt about, these were mountains,potted with large boulders and steep drop offs.
 It was ardently clear how hikers and climbers could get into trouble up here.